-Our Governance Committee will consider director candidates recommended by stockholders so long as such recommendations or nominations comply with our certificate of incorporation, bylaws, our Policies and Procedures for Director Candidates and applicable laws, rules and regulations, including those promulgated by the SEC.
+Our Governance Committee will consider director candidates recommended by stockholders so long as such recommendations or nominations comply with our certificate of incorporation, our bylaws, our Policies and Procedures for Director Candidates and applicable laws, rules and regulations, including those promulgated by the SEC.
 Our Governance Committee will evaluate such recommendations in accordance with its charter, our bylaws and our Policies and Procedures for Director Candidates, as well as the regular director nominee criteria described above.
 This process is designed to ensure that our Board includes members with diverse backgrounds, skills and experience, including appropriate financial and other expertise relevant to our business.

-Eligible stockholders wishing to recommend a candidate for nomination must submit recommendations in writing to our General Counsel, Legal Department or Secretary at our principal executive office.
-Such recommendations must include the candidate's name, home and business contact information, detailed biographical data and relevant qualifications, a statement of support of the candidate by the recommending stockholder within the context of the criteria for membership of our Board, evidence of the recommending stockholder's ownership of our capital stock, a signed letter from the candidate confirming willingness to serve on our Board, information regarding any relationships between us and the candidate and any additional information required by our bylaws.
+A stockholder that wants to recommend a candidate to our board of directors may do so by following the procedures set forth above in the section titled "Recommendation or Nomination of Director Candidates."
 Our Governance Committee has discretion to decide which individuals to recommend for nomination as directors.

 Under our bylaws, stockholders may also directly nominate persons for election to our Board.
 Any nomination must comply with the requirements set forth in our bylaws and must be sent in writing to our Secretary at RxSight, Inc., 100 Columbia, Aliso Viejo, California 92656.
-To be timely for the 2024 annual meeting of stockholders, nominations must be received by our Secretary not later than the 90th day nor earlier than the 120th day before the one-year anniversary of the date on which we first mailed our proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's annual meeting.
-In the event that no annual meeting was held in the previous year or if the date of the annual meeting is changed by more than 25 days from the one-year anniversary of the date of the previous year's annual meeting, then notice by the stockholder to be timely must be so received by our Secretary not earlier than 8:00 a.m.
-Eastern time on the 120th day prior to such annual meeting and not later than 5:00 pm Eastern time on the later of the 90th day prior to such annual meeting, or if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the 10th day following the day on which public announcement of the date of such annual meeting is first made.
+To be timely for the 2025 annual meeting of stockholders, nominations must be received by our Secretary observing the deadlines discussed above in the section titled "Recommendation or Nomination of Director Candidates."